leimao/Simple-Inference-Server/README.md

 ## Introduction

 Implementation of a simple multi-thread TCP/IP server for machine learning model inference.
 Specifically, Question and Answering (QA) service was implemented as an example.
-The server is designed to have a thread-safe queue where all the inference requests were hold and multiple inference engine worker threads will process the inference requests concurrently.
+The server is designed to have a thread-safe queue where all the inference requests were hold and multiple inference engine worker threads will process the inference requests concurrently from.

 ## Usages